BACHELOR OF MUSIC

-Our undergraduate degree is at the centre of what we do.
-The Bachelor of Music (Honours) Degree is a four-year, full-time programme which builds out from a focus on one of 20 specific music majors.
-With an enrolment kept to just 55 each year from Singapore, Asia and around the world, each student receives individualised attention in helping them shape their distinctive artistic identity, and is part of a multicultural, diverse student body.
+Our undergraduate degree, the Bachelor of Music (Honours), is at the centre of what we do.
+Students embark on a four-year full-time programme which builds out from a focus on one of 20 specific music majors.
+With enrolment kept to just 55 each year from Singapore, Asia and around the world, each student receives individualised attention in helping them shape their distinctive artistic identity, and is part of a multicultural, diverse student body.
 All undergraduates receive generous support that covers all financial costs, thanks to the Government of Singapore, the Yong Loo Lin Trust, and other benefactors.

 The Major Study

-The capacity for students to determine their own pathway in developing a distinctive identity is at the core of the BMus programme, we believe artistic identity is reflected in - and developed through - the educational choices that each student makes.
-As such, a significant part of the BMus programme involves students building up their own portfolio of additional modules, both from within the Conservatory and across the NUS campus, depending on their capacities and preferences.
+While the major forms the core of the BMus programme, we believe artistic identity is reflected in - and developed through - the educational choices that each student makes.
+As such, a significant part of the programme involves students building up their own portfolio of additional modules from within the Conservatory as well as across NUS, depending on their capacities and preferences.

 Students may choose to extend their Elective space and their musical exposure by taking the Second Major in another area.